 About the Stirling Management School Behavioural Science Center

 Formed in 2012, the Behavioural Sciences Centre is an interdisciplinary research centre which brings together approaches from economics and psychology to address the key questions in society, such as how to better understand and foster economic and industrial prosperity, decision making and behaviour, and health and well-being.
 The centre pursues these goals through basic science and applied research, educational programmes, and industrial collaborations.
-Full details of the work of the behavioural science centre at Stirling are available at the website below.
-We strongly encourage candidates to explore this website.

 The Economics Division at The University of Stirling Management School is committed to the pursuit of excellence in both research and teaching.
 Our Division is a lively community with friendly and approachable academic staff.
 We consistently perform well in national rankings and league tables.
 For example: